chetansinghsajwan/notes/http/message.md

 # HTTP Message

-Each major version of HTTP defines its own syntax for communicating messages.
+**Note:** Each major version of HTTP defines its own syntax for communicating messages.
 This section defines an abstract data type for HTTP messages.

 A message consists of the following in this order:

-- control data to describe and route the message (like method and resource)
+- Control Data
 - a header section too convey additional information
 - a potentially unbounded stream of content
 - a trailer section too convey additional information